mikadosoftware/devmanual/docs/chapters/manual/sphinx.rst

+:manual
 ====================================
 Documenting Your project with Sphinx
 ====================================

 Documentation matters.

 And documentation that visually helps people find their way through the data, affords people the navigation they need, will help poor overworked slobs like you and I get to the info we need quicker and less stressed.